 In education, 15 per cent of places in universities and colleges are reserved for Scheduled Caste candidates.
 Enrolment statistics show that 13 per cent of these are filled, which is under the quota and the proportion of Scheduled Castes to the total population.
 The system must still be considered very successful in assisting members of Scheduled Castes in attaining degrees, for since 1978, the number of Scheduled Caste candidates in higher education has nearly doubled.
-By contrast, the number of Scheduled Castes in teaching and non-teaching posts in central universities is low.
-Out of eight categories delineated by the National Commission for Scheduled Castes and Scheduled Tribes, the reservation quota is met in just one, the lowest grouping in terms of rank and pay.
+By contrast, the number of Scheduled Castes and Scheduled Tribes, the reservation quota is met in just one, the lowest grouping in terms of rank and pay.
 Universities are not instituting reservations in their employment practice for there are no legally binding provisions requiring them to do so.
-95 At universities, uppercastes occupy 90 percent of the teaching posts in the social sciences and 94 per cent in the sciences, while Dalit representation is only 1.2 and 0.5 per cent respectively.
-96
+At universities, upper-castes occupy 90 percent of the teaching posts in the social sciences and 94 per cent in the sciences, while Dalit representation is only 1.2 and 0.5 per cent respectively.

 The literacy levels of the Dalit population are much lower than that of the general population.
 The all-India literacy rate for Scheduled Castes is 29.7 per cent for men and 18.05 per cent for women, while the general literacy rate in India is 63.8 per cent for men and 39.42 per cent for women.
-97 This is despite the constitutional provision promising free, compulsory, primary education for all children up to the age of fourteen, with special care and consideration to be given to promote the educational progress of the Scheduled Castes.
-98 The literacy gap between Dalits and the rest of the population fell a scant 0.39 per cent between 1961 and 1991.
-99 This gap was also noted by the UN Sub-Commission on Human Rights in its Working Paper on Discrimination
+This is despite the constitutional provision promising free, compulsory, primary education for all children up to the age of fourteen, with special care and consideration to be given to promote the educational progress of the Scheduled Castes.
+The literacy gap between Dalits and the rest of the population fell a scant 0.39 per cent between 1961 and 1991.
+This gap was also noted by the UN Sub-Commission on Human Rights in its Working Paper on Discrimination